autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 The function checks the total number of faults committed by **all**  validators in the epoch, counting the number of fault proofs in the slashing queue, to quantify validator collusion.
 It then applies slashing for each fault in the slashing queue:

 - Computes the slashing.
 The slashing rate and amount are computed taking into account the number of fault offences committed in the epoch by the offending validator and all validators globally.
-The slashing amount is calculated by the formula `(slashing rate * validator bonded stake)/slashing rate precision`.
+The slashing amount is calculated by the formula `(slashing rate * validator bonded stake)/slashing rate scale factor`.
 - Applies the slashing penalty.
 Slashing is applied to the offending validator's stake, subtracting the slashing amount from the validator's bonded stake according to the protocol's [Penalty Absorbing Stake (PAS)](/concepts/accountability/#penalty-absorbing-stake-pas) model ([self-bonded](/glossary/#self-bonded) stake before [delegated](/glossary/#delegated) stake)
 - Computes the jail period of the offending validator.
 If the validator stake slashing is 100% of bonded stake, permanent validator jailing is applied and the validator state is set to `jailbound`.
 Else, jailing is temporary and a jail period is calculated, using the formula `current block number + jail factor * proven offence fault count * epoch period` to compute a jail release block number.
 The validator state is set to `jailed`.
 - Updates validator state.
 The validator's proven fault counter is incremented by `1` to record the slashing occurrence in the validator's reputational slashing history.
 The jail release block number is recorded, set to the computed value if `jailed` or set to `0` if `jailbound`.
 Bonded stake amounts are adjusted for the slashing amount and the slashed stake token are transferred to the Autonity Protocol global `treasury` account for community funding.